 Palace of Catalan Music

-Description of the Palace of Catalan Music
+Description of the Catalan Music Palace

 Palace of Catalan Music

-Initially it was planned to build a building for rehearsals and concerts of the local choir "Orfeo Catala" for the opening of the International Exhibition of 1888.
-The repertoire of the group consisted primarily of works by Catalan authors.
-The work on the project was carried out by the architect L. Domenech i Montaner.
-The building was built from 1905 to 1908 using private donations.
+Initially, it was planned to build a building for rehearsals and concerts of the local Orfeo Catalan choir for the opening of the International Exhibition in 1888.
+The repertoire of the collective consisted mainly of works by Catalan authors.
+The work on the project was carried out by architect L. Domenech y Montaner.
+The building was built from 1905 to 1908 on private donations.

 A year later, the City Council awarded the architect an honorary gold medal, and the Palace was recognized as the best building of the year.
-But over the next few years, numerous shortcomings were revealed.
+But over the next few years, numerous shortcomings came to light.
 The main one was the unusual acoustics.
-The building even received the offensive nickname “Palace of Catalan Garbage”.
-The sounds of the concert were sometimes drowned out by the ringing of bells from nearby churches and the usual street noise.
+The building even received the offensive nickname "The Palace of Catalan Garbage."
+The sounds of the concert were sometimes drowned out by the ringing of nearby church bells and the usual street noise.
 But no changes were made for a long time.

 Palace of Catalan Music Palace of Catalan Music Palace of Catalan Music Palace of Catalan Music Palace of Catalan Music Palace of Catalan Music